ThKrypt/QualCoder/10-Reports.md

 * Shortcut H. Pressing h will hide and unhide the top controls section of the window.

 #  Coding Comparison
-This option shows the similarities and differences between two coders.
+This option shows the overall similarities and differences between two coders across all text files.
 Select two coders and click the run comparisons button.
-The statistics created here are only for coded text, not coded media files.
+The statistics created here are only for coded text, not coded image nor media files.

 For each code:

 Agreement % shows agreement for a combination of coded and non-coded text characters.